-The Museum of Cultural History focuses on the history Magdeburg.
+The Cultural Historic Museum focuses on the history of Magdeburg.
 It is divided in a permanent and a special exhibition, which changes regularly.
-One of the most important exhibits of the museum is the statue of the “Magdeburger Reiter” (the equestrian of Magdeburg).
-It is presented in the so called “Emperor Otto Hall”, which is designed in medieval style and has paintings on the walls.
-It features the famous original statue of the "Magdeburger Reiter" in the medieval-like Emperor Otto hall with paintings from 1905/06 when the museum was founded.
+One of the most important exhibits of the museum is the statue of the “Magdeburger Reiter” (the "Magdeburg Equestrian").
+It is presented in the “Emperor Otto Hall”, which is designed in medieval style and has wall paintings from 1905/06 when the museum was founded.

-The permanent exhibition "Magdeburg - the history of the city" shows the development of Magdeburg through the time.
-It starts with its first mention in 804 and its time as an imperial city under Otto the Great (812-873), the first "German Emperor".
-Through many original exhibits visitors can experience the history of Magdeburg.
-The city was completely destroyed and rebuild two times (1631 and 1945), had the famous physician Otto-van-Guericke as a mayor, was one of the most important fortress towns of Prussia and finally became the capital city of Saxony-Anhalt.
+The permanent exhibition "Magdeburg - the history of the city" shows the development of Magdeburg throughout time.
+It starts with the first mention of Magdeburg in 805 and the time as an imperial city during the reign of Otto the Great (812-873), the first "German Emperor".
+Visitors can experience the history of Magdeburg by a great variety of original exhibits.
+The city was several times completely destroyed and rebuild (1631 and 1945), had the famous scientist Otto-von-Guericke as mayor, was one of the most important fortresses of Prussia and finally became the capital city of Saxony-Anhalt.

-Furthermore, the museum contains an art collection as a permanent exhibition.
+Furthermore, the museum contains a permanent art collection.
 At present, the exhibition contains pieces of ancient and medieval times, paintings from the 15th to the 20th century, textiles, precious gobelins from Flanders, furniture from various centuries, ceramics and a number of special collections.

-The Museum of Cultural History shows a building with the Museum of Natural History.
+The Cultural Historic Museum shares a building with the Museum of Natural History.